transkatgirl/universal-weave/README.md

 		- Node moving
 	- General-purpose weave wrappers: Action queuing (can be used to implement undo/redo)

+(While this library aims to have *reasonably decent* performance and a *reasonably flexible* API, these primitives are designed specifically for user-facing applications.
+Crates like [ego-tree](https://crates.io/crates/ego-tree), [petgraph](https://crates.io/crates/petgraph), [daggy](https://crates.io/crates/daggy), etc, are better suited for general-purpose use.)

 This library is a Rust crate which should be included in your project through the use of git submodules.
 In the future, once the API has been stabilized and the code has been throughly tested, this crate will be published to crates.io.